 Alcohol Use Disorder – Overview

-According to The U.S. National Survey on Drug Use and Health in 2015, approximately 15.1 million adults, or 6.2% of the population meet the criteria for Alcohol Use Disorder.1 A further 623,000 adolescents, boys and girls between 12 and 17, live with a person who has AUD.
-The survey makes use of the term Alcohol Use Disorder, which might cause confusion to a reader has no medical background.
-This is particularly true because previous surveys used the terms alcoholismalcoholic, and alcohol abuse.
-To add to the confusion, popular support groups like Alcoholics Anonymous continue to use the term alcoholism in meetings, books, and manuals.
+According to the U.S. National Survey on Drug Use and Health in 2015, approximately 15.1 million adults, or 6.2% of the population, met the criteria for Alcohol Use Disorder.
+A further 623,000 adolescents, boys and girls between 12 and 17, live with a person who has AUD.
+The survey uses the term Alcohol Use Disorder, which may cause confusion for readers without a medical background.
+This is particularly true because previous surveys used the terms alcoholism, alcoholic, and alcohol abuse.
+Adding to this, popular support groups such as Alcoholics Anonymous continue to use the term alcoholism in meetings, books, and manuals.

-Alcohol Use Disorder (AUD) is the most recent term used in official diagnoses from doctors and other healthcare professionals who use the DSM-5, a diagnostic manual prevalent in North America.
-In the past, various other terms have been used, including alcohol misuse, alcoholism, alcohol addiction, alcohol dependency, and so forth.
-The terms are often used interchangeably by clinicians and non-clinicians alike, but there are in fact subtle differences between them.
-It is important to understand what these differences are so that patients, family members, and the general public can better understand alcohol use disorders which affect themselves and their friends, family, and colleagues.
+Alcohol Use Disorder (AUD) is the most recent term used in official diagnoses by doctors and other healthcare professionals who follow the DSM-5, a diagnostic manual widely used in North America.
+In the past, other terms have been used, including alcohol misuse, alcoholism, alcohol addiction, and alcohol dependency.
+These terms are often used interchangeably by clinicians and non-clinicians, but there are subtle differences between them.
+Understanding these distinctions helps patients, family members, and the general public better interpret alcohol-related conditions affecting themselves, friends, family, and colleagues.

 A Pattern of Alcohol Use

-Alcohol use disorder is a pattern of alcohol use that involves various symptoms including, but not limited to: the inability to control alcohol consumption, being preoccupied with alcohol, the need to drink more to get the same desired effect, or going through a withdrawal when alcohol consumption is decreased or stopped.
+Alcohol use disorder is a pattern of alcohol use that involves various symptoms, including, but not limited to, the inability to control alcohol consumption, being preoccupied with alcohol, needing to drink more to achieve the same effect, or experiencing withdrawal when alcohol use is reduced or stopped.

-lcohol use disorder includes different levels of unhealthy alcohol use which is defined as any type of consumption that puts an individual’s health and safety at risk, or may cause other problems.
+Alcohol use disorder includes different levels of unhealthy alcohol use, defined as any consumption that puts an individual’s health and safety at risk or may cause other problems.
 If a person’s drinking results in repeated emotional or physical distress, it is likely that he or she has an alcohol use disorder.
-A clinician can diagnose an AUD based upon eleven criteria in the DSM-5.
-Furthermore, an AUD can range from being mild, to moderate, to severe.
+A clinician can diagnose AUD based on eleven criteria in the DSM-5.
+An AUD can range from mild to moderate to severe.

-The latest terminology was developed to help clinicians make a more informed, and accurate, decision on their diagnosis.
-Furthermore, it allows the diagnosis to individualized to the patient rather than diagnosing him or her with a broader term like alcohol abuse or alcohol dependency – which were the two terms previously used in the DSM-IV.
-It’s worth noting that in a sample study of primary care patients who were considered to be heavy drinkers, the DSM-5’s symptoms help clinicians to diagnose 13% more patients with alcohol use disorder than the previous version of the manual.2
+The updated terminology was developed to help clinicians make more informed and accurate diagnoses.
+It also allows the diagnosis to be individualized rather than applying broader terms such as alcohol abuse or alcohol dependency, which were used in the DSM-IV.
+In a sample study of primary care patients considered to be heavy drinkers, the DSM-5 criteria enabled clinicians to diagnose approximately 13% more patients with alcohol use disorder than the previous version.

-People who have been diagnosed with an AUD may or may not require inpatient treatment.
-In general, those who have a moderate to severe alcohol use disorder will need, or benefit from, medical assistance.
-In the later severity, there is a probable risk of serious withdrawal symptoms which will need to be monitored by clinicians.
+People diagnosed with an AUD may or may not require inpatient treatment.
+In general, those with moderate to severe alcohol use disorder may need or benefit from medical assistance.
+At higher levels of severity, there is a risk of serious withdrawal symptoms that require clinical monitoring.
+For those seeking professional help, consider exploring our alcohol rehab in Thailand.

 Alcohol Dependency

-Alcohol dependency is a term previously used by clinicians who followed earlier versions of the DSM (DSM-IV, DSM-III, etc.).
-The term is still used by the World Health Organization, and clinicians who refer to the ICD-10.
-This manual, popular in the UK and Europe, diagnoses patients with either alcohol dependence or harmful alcohol use.
+Alcohol dependency is a term previously used by clinicians who followed earlier versions of the DSM (DSM-IV, DSM-III, and earlier).
+The term is still used by the World Health Organization and by clinicians who reference the ICD-10.
+This manual, widely used in the UK and Europe, diagnoses patients with either alcohol dependence or harmful alcohol use.

 Alcohol dependence is defined by the WHO and ICD-10 as:

-Earlier classification systems has called this state alcoholism, but this term is generally no longer used by medical professionals.
+Earlier classification systems referred to this state as alcoholism, but this term is generally no longer used by medical professionals.

 Harmful Alcohol Use

-Harmful alcohol use, replaces non dependent use, and is considered to be a predecessor of alcohol dependency and defined as a pattern of psychoactive substance use that is causing damage to health.
-Damage includes physical health problems or mental health problems.
-It should be noted that harmful use could have social consequences, but these in and of themselves are not sufficient enough to justify a clinical diagnosis of harmful use.
-The closest term to harmful alcohol use is alcohol abuse.
+Harmful alcohol use replaces the term non-dependent use and is considered a precursor to alcohol dependency.
+It is defined as a pattern of psychoactive substance use that is causing damage to health.
+Damage may include physical or mental health problems.
+Harmful use may also have social consequences, but these alone are not sufficient for a clinical diagnosis.
+The closest related term is alcohol abuse.

 Alcohol Misuse

-The term alcohol misuse is widely used in the UK, Ireland, and parts of Europe.
-In general, alcohol misuse is not a familiar term in the US or Canada.
-It is considered to be less harsh than alcohol abuse and used by clinicians to inform their patients of a potential problem.4 Alcohol misuse refers to excessive drinking, or in which the individual is drinking more than the suggested limits which include not consuming more than 14 units of alcohol per week.
-When alcohol misuse is suggested, there is an increased risk for alcohol induced harm.
+The term alcohol misuse is widely used in the UK, Ireland, and parts of Europe, but it is less commonly used in the US or Canada.
+It is generally considered less severe than alcohol abuse and is used by clinicians to alert patients to potential risk.
+Alcohol misuse refers to excessive drinking, including consumption above recommended limits, such as more than 14 units of alcohol per week.
+When alcohol misuse is identified, there is an increased risk of alcohol-related harm.

 Alcohol Abuse

-The current accepted definition of alcohol abuse is similar to alcohol dependency in that both cause harm to the individual and those closest to them.
-The most notable difference is that in the case of alcohol abuse, the drinker can typically put limitations on their drinking.
-They are not physically addicted to alcohol and will not experience a withdrawal.
-A tolerance could be prevalent.
+The accepted definition of alcohol abuse is similar to alcohol dependency in that both may cause harm to the individual and others.
+A key distinction is that individuals who abuse alcohol can often impose some limits on their drinking.
+They are not typically physically dependent on alcohol and do not experience withdrawal, although tolerance may be present.

 Alcoholism and Alcoholic

-Alcoholism, or alcoholic, is a common term used worldwide.
-It describes an impaired ability to limit the consumption of alcohol regardless of any consequences of use.
-Alcoholism meets the current definition of addiction which is a complex condition (sometimes also referred to as a disease) that is manifested by compulsive substance use despite any negative or harmful consequences.
-5
+Alcoholism, or alcoholic, is a commonly used term worldwide.
+It describes an impaired ability to limit alcohol consumption despite negative consequences.
+Alcoholism aligns with the broader definition of addiction, a complex condition characterized by compulsive substance use despite harmful outcomes.

-The term is not used by the American Psychiatric Association nor is it used by clinicians in the UK or Europe.
-It is a clinical term used by certain medical organizations such as The American Public Health Association, and in this case refers to alcoholism being a disease.
+The term is not used by the American Psychiatric Association and is generally not used by clinicians in the UK or Europe.
+Some medical organizations, such as the American Public Health Association, use the term in reference to alcoholism as a disease.

 Drunk and Drunkard